-Dawson McKey is thirty-four, a divorced, overly cautious ex-cop, who manages her shipping company.
-Revenge drives him since his twin sons were killed by a cartel’s bomb.
-He trusts no one.
+Dawson McKey is a divorced, overly cautious ex-cop, who now manages Evie’s shipping company.
+He trusts no one after his twin sons were killed by a cartel leader’s bomb.

-Their business relationship morphs into attraction.
-But she’s overwhelmed raising the toddler and convinced their age difference will haunt their relationship.
-Dawson’s vowed never to love again, after failing so miserably the first time but being with Evie challenges his thinking.
+There’s an undeniable attraction, but she’s twelve years his senior and convinced their age difference will haunt their relationship.
+Dawson’s vowed never to love again, after failing so miserably the first time, but working with Evie challenges his thinking.

 Love in the Morning Calm

 In the furor of the 60’s, when women fought for their rights and men battled the Viet Cong, a young Tennessee preacher’s daughter seeks liberation only to discover a love that defines her even as it replaces her new found freedom with a life changing responsibility.